oracle-devrel/devo.tutorials/ci-automation/2-automated-deployment-cli.md

 In this tutorial we are going to build a simple virtual network environment and deploy an OCI Container Instance resource.
 The Container Instance will run two containers; WordPress in one, and MySQL in the other.
 All of the work is done at the command prompt and when you're finished, you could easily create a bash script for one-click deployment in the future.

-If you do not yet have the CLI installed, [Click Here][1] to follow the instructions.
-WHen you're ready to go, dive right in!
+This tutorial is designed for use in the OCI Cloud Shell [OCI Cloud Shell][1].
+The Cloud Shell is an easy-to-use terminal built right into the OCI Console, with integrated authorization.
+If your preference is to install the OCI CLI elsewhere, that is also a cinch, just [Click Here][2] to follow the instructions.
+When you're ready to go, dive right in!

 ### Gather Required Information
 The prep work involves identifying your preferred availability domain and working compartment.
 It is recommended you do not use the *root* compartment in your tenancy, however, the instructions will accommodate use of *root* if you so choose.